sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     ![](assets/gpg_install_button.png)

 1. Paste the public key that has been generated from your PGP encryption tool.
-You can also directly drag and drop the public key file.
+You can also directly drag and drop the public key file that you exported.

     >[!NOTE]
     >